Last updated: May 4, 2026

 Author note: This site is operated by Robert Smith, owner of a private investigation firm in Florida.
-The PI industry is the one I know best – these requirements are verified against official South Dakota sources.
+The PI industry is what I know best — the SD requirements below are verified against official South Dakota sources, not secondhand.

 Private Investigator Requirements in South Dakota at a Glance